-I have known Anne for a couple of years.
-She had been experiencing chronic pain for a couple of years.
+I had been working with Anne for a while and she had been experiencing chronic pain throughout her body for a many years.
 Her once productive life had fallen apart and she now depended on welfare for her sustenance.
 She had undergone a lumbar disc surgery a couple years earlier that had gotten infected.
 She presented to my office with another ruptured disc at the same level.
 She wasn’t happy.

 Ten days after her second operation, she came back to the office with extreme LBP, yelling at everyone at the top of her lungs.
 When I am dealing with a difficult patient, it is tricky to sort out who is really in pain and who is just trying to get more medications.
 However, my hunch was that there was something really wrong.
 Her disc operation had gotten infected and she developed a large abscess within the disc space and surgical site.